AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/making-your-code-and-content-cloud-ready.md

 ---
-title: Implementation Phase
-description: Implementation Phase
+title: Making your Code and Content Cloud Ready
+description: Making sure your code and content are ready for the migration to the cloud
 exl-id: 176dd79d-0d72-443c-87db-dab24fb48b96
 ---
+# Making your Code and Content Cloud Ready {#making-your-code-and-content-cloud-ready}

+In this step of the journey, you will explore the tools through which you can make your code and content ready to be moved over to AEM as a Cloud Service.

+## The Story So Far {#story-so-far}

+In the previous parts of the journey you've went through [getting familiar with the changes in AEM as a Cloud Service](/help/journey-migration/getting-started.md), as well as [determining if your deployment is ready to be moved to the cloud](/help/journey-migration/readiness.md).

+This article continues on with advice on how to execute the migration using Adobe provided tools.

-# Implementation {#implementation-phase}
+# Objective {#objective}

+This document aims to:

+* Introduce you to Cloud Manager, AEM's continuous integration and delivery framework used to deploy code to AEM as a Cloud Service
+* Get you up to speed with the content transfer tool
+* Describe the code refactoring tools you will have to use in order to modernize your code for AEM as a Cloud Service

+## Using Cloud Manager {#using-cloud-manager}

-Before you start the Execution phase, you should be on-boarded to Cloud Service.
-You also need to familiarize yourself with Cloud Manager since it is the sole mechanism for deploying code to AEM Cloud Service.
+Before you start the Execution phase, you need to familiarize yourself with Cloud Manager since it is the sole mechanism for deploying code to AEM as a Cloud Service.

 Cloud Manager enables organizations to self-manage AEM in the Cloud.
 It includes a continuous integration and continuous delivery (CI/CD) framework that lets IT teams and implementation partners expedite the delivery of customizations or updates without compromising performance or security.